Minnesotas Impaired Waters 101

 If a water body fails to meet one or more of its water quality standards, that water body is considered impaired and is added to Minnesotas Impaired Waters List.
 This list is also referred to as the 303(d) list which is the section of the Clean Water Act that mandates this assessment and clean up process.

-Once a water body is listed as impaired for a certain pollutant, the Clean Water Act requires states to create clean up plan.
-The main tool for completing this is a process called the Total Maximum Daily Load, or TMDL.
+Once a water body is listed as impaired for a certain pollutant, the Clean Water Act requires states to create a cleanup plan.
+(See the FMR Water Program blog for current news about Minnesota's impaired waters list.)

 Cleaning up impaired waters: The TMDL

-For each impairment on the 303(d) list, the Clean Water Act requires completion of a TMDL.
-A TMDL is basically a pollution reduction plan for the impaired water.
+For each impairment on the Impaired Waters or 303(d) list, the Clean Water Act requires completion of a pollution reduction plan.
+These are known as "TMDLs."

-The term TMDL actually has two complementary meanings.
-In numerical form, it represents total amount of a pollutant that a water body can receive and still meet water quality standards.
+There's a TMDL number — the maximum amount of a pollutant that a waterbody can receive and still meet water quality standards.

-The TMDL also represents an extensive study of all the sources of a given pollutant contaminating the impaired water, and the amounts by which each of these contributing sources must be reduced in order to meet the standards.
+And a TMDL study — an extensive study of all the sources of a given pollutant contaminating the impaired water and the amounts by which each of these contributing sources must be reduced in order to meet water quality standards.

 The TMDL eventually results in a comprehensive pollution reduction plan.
 These plans dont define how the necessary reductions will be made, but instead details how much contributing sources will be reduced in order to meet the standards.
 TMDLs are made available for public comment before being submitted to the US EPA for final approval.